With only 78 graduations a year and 2 programs, Agricultural Economics & Business attracts few students in Pennsylvania.

 It's difficult to beat Pennsylvania State University - Main Campus if you want to study Agricultural Economics & Business.
 Graduates from the agricultural economics & business major at Pennsylvania State University - Main Campus get 9.6% above the average college graduate in this field.
 Prefer a large student body?
 This school has over 20,000 students on campus.

 It's difficult to beat Delaware Valley University if you wish to study Agricultural Economics & Business.
-Situated in Doylestown, Pennsylvania, delivers a comfortable, suburban environment for learners.
+This school is located in the suburban region of Doylestown, Pennsylvania, near to shops and other amusement.